shaon2016/Android-Interview-Questions/README.md

         android:layout_height="wrap_content"/>
 ```

-We should use my_recycler_view.setHasFixedSize(false) since wrap_content for widthor height can change the size of our RecyclerView.
+We should use my_recycler_view.setHasFixedSize(false) since wrap_content for width or height can change the size of our RecyclerView.
 When we talk about RecyclerView setHasFixedSize we are not talking about the quantity of elements inside of it but instead the the size of the View itself.